Kaarsen leren maken.

 Proceed as follows (photos to follow):

-1 Use a sturdy, thick needle that can be guided through the mold (bottom).
+1 Use a sturdy, thick needle that can be guided through the mold (at the bottom).

-2 The wick to be used, which is applicable for the candle to be poured, passes through the needle. (wick thickness see below).
-Also place the seal of the candle mold over the needle and guide the seal along the wick so that everything (casting mold and wick and needle at the top is stretched straight).
-After the needle with wick has been pushed through the opening at the bottom of the mold, the wick may be placed at the top of the cast can be attached to a needle or other sturdy material (I use metal rods or needles)
+2. Insert the appropriate wick for the candle to be cast through the needle.
+(See below for wick thickness.)
+Place the seal of the candle mold over the needle and guide the seal along the wick so that everything (casting mold, wick, and needle at the top) is neatly stretched.
+After the needle with the wick has been inserted through the opening at the bottom of the mold, the wick can be secured at the top of the mold to a needle or other sturdy material.
+(I use metal rods or needles.)

-After everything has been securely attached (wick, wick holder, etc.), the bottom of the shape where the end of the wick is located can be cut.
+After everything is securely fastened (wick, wick holder, etc.), the shape at the bottom where the end of the wick is located can be cut off.

-Always ensure that the wick is always straight and not twisted in the casting mould.
-The twisted shape of the wick can cause restless burning.
+Always ensure the wick is straight and not twisted in the mold.
+A twisted wick can cause erratic burning.

 Always use flat blades (reinforced) instead of round blades.
-When using only stearin, round wicks are recommended.
+When using only stearin, round blades are recommended.

-1 Use our high neck wick base .
-Pass the wick through the wick base.
+1. Use our high-neck wick foot .
+Thread the wick through the wick foot.

-2 Squeeze the neck of the wick base so that the wick does not come loose.
+2 Pinch the neck of the wick foot closed so that the wick does not come loose.

-3 Hang the wick with a needle or wooden stick (satellite stick, for example).
+3 Hang the wick with aneedle or wooden stick (e.g. satay stick).

-4 Use our paraffin for glass , this paraffin adheres better to the glass or other materials such as earthenware, plastic,...
+4. Use our paraffin for glass .
+This paraffin adheres better to glass or other materials such as pottery, plastic, etc.

-5 Heat the paraffin for glass, without adding stearin, to 68° C.
+5 Heat the paraffin for glass, without adding stearine, to 68° C.

-6 Only add coloring and/or fragrance at the end when the paraffin has reached the correct temperature.
+6 Only add dye and/or fragrance at the end, when the paraffin has reached the correct temperature.

-7 Slowly pour the paraffin into the mold and adjust the wick with the wick base to the center of the candle shape.
+7. Slowly pour the paraffin into the mold and guide the wick with the wick base towards the center of the candle mold.

-Paraffin for glass has the property of having low shrinkage.
-After the paraffin has hardened, pouring it once will suffice.
+Paraffin wax for glass has the characteristic of low shrinkage.
+After the paraffin has hardened, a single application is sufficient.

-Table candles are dipped to achieve the desired thickness layer by layer.
-This form of candle making cannot be cast, but pressed as with the cheaper products available on the market.
+Table candles are dipped to achieve the desired thickness, layer by layer.
+This form of candlemaking cannot be molded, but it can be pressed, unlike cheaper products available on the market.

 How to proceed?